 Writing Center

-You can receive free, face-to-face or online tutoring for academic texts such as reports and essays written in Japanese or English (45 minutes per session).
+You can receive free, face-to-face or online tutoring for academic writing such as reports and essays written in Japanese or English (45 minutes per session).
 The guidance is provided by graduate student tutors who are trained in writing instruction.
 You can receive guidance at any stage, from before you start writing to the final revision, so feel free to use it.
 Please check the Writing Center website for details on how to make a reservation.

 <Location>

-● Nishi-waseda Campus Branch: Building No. 201, 2nd floor, Building 60
+● Nishi-waseda Campus Branch: Room 201, 2nd floor, Building 60

 Photo left: Online individual instruction